 We’re close!
 We’re so close to being able to begin living in Italy the way we had hoped.
 Or so I hope.

-When we dedicated to move to Italy, I knew there would be challenges.
-I expected to encounter little frustration like not finding latin ingredients, brown sugar, dill pickles or mustard.
+When we decided to move to Italy, I knew there would be challenges.
+I expected to encounter little frustration like not finding Latin ingredients, brown sugar, or dill pickles.
 I expected bigger issues like feeling isolated by the language barrier.
 I expected to get a little homesick.

 What I didn’t expect of my first month in Italy was to be so worried about my family and friends back in America.
 Maybe I should have.

-At the end of 2017 and again in 2018, I remember my friends and I joking “this year sucked bring on the next!”
-We’re only half way through the year and I‘m willing to bet we’ll be saying “2020 was the WORST!
+At the end of 2017 and again in 2018, I remember my friends and me joking “this year sucked bring on the next!”
+We’re only halfway through the year and I‘m willing to bet we’ll be saying “2020 was the WORST!
 Bring on 2021!”

 Even if I could have anticipated the racial and political divide boiling over after we moved, what I couldn’t anticipate were the new challenges American expats face in light of COVID-19.

 Social isolation is more difficult to overcome with networking opportunities and language schools closed due to lockdowns.